mindphluxnet/C19ClickerServerEmulator/readme.md

 Since the game is no longer on the Steam store you can use steam://install/1316610 to install it.
 By default it doesn't work and requires my custom loader to run.
-You can find it in the Releases section of this repository; simply unzip it to the game directory.
+You can find it in the Loader directory of this repository; simply unzip it to the game directory.

 # Installation: Server